mwalmsley/galaxy-datasets/README.md

     catalog, label_cols = gz2_setup(
         root='/nvme1/scratch/walml/repos/pytorch-galaxy-datasets/roots/gz2',
+        train=True,
         download=False
     )
     adjusted_catalog = gz2_catalog.sample(1000)

-You can then customise the catalog and labels before creating a generic GalaxyDataModule, which has default transforms for supervised learning.
+You can then customise the catalog and labels before creating a generic GalaxyDataset, which can be used with your own transforms etc. like any other pytorch dataset

+    from pytorch_galaxy_datasets.galaxy_dataset import GalaxyDataset

+    dataset = GalaxyDataset(
+        label_cols=['smooth-or-featured_smooth'],
+        catalog=adjusted_catalog,
+        transforms=some_torchvision_transforms_if_you_like
+    )

+For training models, I recommend using Pytorch Lightning and GalaxyDataModule, which has default transforms for supervised learning.

     from pytorch_galaxy_datasets.galaxy_datamodule import GalaxyDataModule